Problem

 Solution

-As this project required consistent and accurate temperature monitoring, three different concrete mock-ups were done in the initial stage of design to simulate the concrete temperature behavior during early-stages.
+As this project required consistent and accurate temperature monitoring, three different concrete mock-ups were done in the initial stage of design to simulate the concrete temperature behavior during the early stages.
 This test was done to ensure that the concrete temperature would not reach the specified limits.

 The initial mock-up showed that additional cooling was needed at the mixing stage and that different forms of insulation might be required to maintain an acceptable temperature gradient between the core and the surface of the concrete element.
 After addressing these challenges, the latest concrete mock-up showed that they had a good mix design and proper measures put in place to achieve optimal performance for the actual placements.